Mordialloc, Victoria: Sport

-The suburb has an Australian rules team competing in the Southern Football League.
+The suburb has an Australian rules football team competing in the Southern Football League.

 Golfers play at the Woodlands Golf Club on White Street, Mordialloc.

 The Epsom Park Horse Racing track was situated in Mordialloc.
 Now a housing estate, in its heyday at the beginning of the 20th century it was one of Victoria's premier race tracks.
 Later in life it became a training track before being eventually closed in the 1980s.
 In 2008, Doug Denyer Reserve, situated in Epsom Park hosted it first ever cricket season with Mordialloc Redbacks being the home team, Redbacks being a part of the Mordialloc Cricket Club.
 The Redbacks first Junior Head Coach at Epsom Park was David Beckett.

 The suburb has a social baseball team, the Mordialloc Ducks Baseball Club, competing in the Dandenong Baseball Association in winter and the Victorian Baseball Summer League in summer.
 They play at the Kingston Heath Reserve in Cheltenham, where the grounds are primarily used by the Cheltenham Baseball Club.